shorinji/LotroPluginExamples/README.md

 ### What a plugin can do

+* Read information from the game world such as info about the character, items, skills, mounts and crafting
 * Draw custom User Interfaces
-* Interact with chat: register new commands, write text
+* Interact with chat like register new /commands, write text
 * Subscribe to game events and run code as a reaction
 * Save and load data to keep state between sessions of play